vickmuir/Backup/retrieve-r1soft-cdp-username-and-password.md

 copyright:
   years: 1994, 2017
-lastupdated: "2017-05-01"
+lastupdated: "2017-09-28"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Retrieve an R1Soft CDP Username and Password
+# Retrieving an R1Soft CDP Username and Password
 ## Overview

-R1Soft Continuous Data Protection (CDP) credentials are found in one of two locations, based on how long the CDP has been active on the device and/or whether or not the CDP credentials were saved manually within the Customer Portal.
-The CDP credentials default to the root username and credentials may be stored and tracked within the Customer Portal, however, updates to the CDP password will not sync with the credentials stored in the Portal.
-Therefore, any changes to the CDP password must be manually entered within the Customer Portal.
-Refer to Add, Delete and Update Software Users and Passwords for more information on updating the CDP password within the Customer Portal.
-Follow the steps to retrieve the CDP credentials for a device.
+R1Soft Continuous Data Protection (CDP) credentials are found in one of two locations, based on how long the CDP has been active on the device and/or whether or not the CDP credentials were saved manually within the {{site.data.keyword.slportal}}.
+The CDP credentials default to the root username and credentials may be stored and tracked within the {{site.data.keyword.slportal}}, however, updates to the CDP password will not sync with the credentials stored in the {{site.data.keyword.slportal}}.
+Therefore, any changes to the CDP password must be manually entered within the {{site.data.keyword.slportal}}.

+Follow these steps to retrieve the CDP credentials for a device.

 ## Retrieve the CDP Username and Password

-1. Access the Device List in the [Customer Portal](https://control.softlayer.com/).
-Refer to Access the Device List.
+1. Access the Device List in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 2. Determine if the CDP credentials have been manually changed.

    **Note**: CDP credentials can only be changed if CDP has been accessed.
 If accessing CDP for the first time, the credentials have not been manually changed.